stanlry/gopolling/README.md

     xx := ev.Data.(your_struct)
     // logic here

-    // reply to client immediately if needed
+    // reply to client immediately
-    // Only the matching client will be notified if selector is declared resp := []string{"test", "test"}
+    // you can skip this part if no reply is needed resp := []string{"test", "test"}
-    cb.Notify(resp, nil)
+    cb.Reply(resp, nil)
 })
 ```